TomH-NZ/tomh-nz.github.io/_posts/2020-08-04-Jagged-Arrays.md

 ![New jagged array creation with sub-array elements]( images/new_jagged_array_example_004.jpg "New jagged array creation with sub-array elements")

-This example creates a jagged array of the string type, with 4 string arrays inside, wityh each array having lengths of 5, 4, 3 and 3 respectively.
+This example creates a jagged array of the string type, with 4 string arrays inside, with each array having lengths of 5, 4, 3 and 3 respectively.